This homemade vegan poke bowl has sushi rice, sautéed zucchini, cucumber-kimchi salad, and spicy mayo. Simple to make and ready in just 45 minutes.

-What is Poke
+What is a Poke Bowl

 Poke (pronounced poh-kay, rhymes with okay) is a traditional Hawaiian meal of cubed and marinated raw fish.
 This is most often tuna with soy sauce, sesame oil, and scallions.
-I haven’t been to Hawaii, but from my understanding, poke is a casual thing, available at grocery stores and gas stations.
+I haven’t been to Hawaii, but from my understanding, poke is a casual meal, available at grocery stores and gas stations.

 Within the past decade, poke bowls have become super popular here on the mainland.
-Rice is often used as a base for the marinated fish, followed by a bunch of other toppings, like seaweed salad, avocado, cucumbers, sesame seeds, various sauces/dressings, fried shallots, you name it.
+Rice is often used as a base for the fish, followed by a bunch of other toppings, like seaweed salad, avocado, cucumbers, sesame seeds, various sauces/dressings, fried shallots, you name it.

 For me, a poke bowl is all about contrast.
 Contrast of textures – chewy fish, fluffy rice, crunchy vegetables; of temperatures – warm rice/cold toppings; and of flavors – sweet rice, briny fish, salty soy sauce, nutty sesame.
 With each bite, you get a little bit of everything.
-For this vegan poke bowl, I’m using sautéed zucchini instead of fish.
+For this veggie poke bowl, I’m using sautéed zucchini instead of fish.

-Ingredients and Substitutions
+Key Ingredients + Substitutions

 - Zucchini: Feel free to substitute with yellow summer squash or use a combo of both.